cloe-lang/doc/overview/concept.md

 ## Modeling programs

-Hundreds of models for computer programming in general have been developed over decades.
+Hundreds of models for computer programming in general have been proposed over decades.
 Computation models formulated pure computation theoretically while object-oriented programming has been adopted widely as a way to construct and